MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDeviceDelta.md

 Get newly created, updated, or deleted devices without performing a full read of the entire resource collection.
 For more information, see Using delta query.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDeviceDelta](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDeviceDelta?view=graph-powershell-1.0)

 ## SYNTAX

 ```